 “Totally…Hey, do you…want to dance with me?” he says shyly.
 Oh, no. I can’t!
-Wait, maybe if I dance with him once, he will go away.
+Well…… and then an idea pops into my head.
+Maybe if I dance with him once, he will go away.

 No. I shake my head.
-I can hvae this one night- it's not fair I had to give up my best friend in the entire world.
+I can have this one night- it's not fair I had to give up my best friend in the entire world.
 So I WILL have tonight.

 So, once again, I lose myself in the music.
 But I lose myself in the arms of the one I was supposed to forget.